What are Startup Costs in Singapore 2026

 Singapore charges S$15 for a name application and S$300 for company incorporation, totaling S$315 to register with ACRA.
 For foreign founders, using a corporate service provider (CSP) is common, adding S$600 to S$2,000 for full-service packages.
 Ongoing compliance includes mandatory services.
 Corporate secretary, annual filing, and registered address cost roughly S$300–800 yearly.

 Licenses vary by industry.
 For fintech firms, approval from MAS may involve thousands of dollars.
-F&B ventures need a Singapore Food Agency permit, starting around S$200–500, depending on complexity.
+F&B ventures need a Singapore Food Agency permit, starting from S$200/500, depending on complexity.
 Here’s a quick comparison table of typical legal and compliance costs:

 Cost ComponentEstimated Range (SGD)Notes